Example how to trigger a Dynamodb export and create an Athena saved query with CDK

 Did you find this article valuable?

-Support Johannes Konings by becoming a sponsor.
+Support Johannes Konings' Blog by becoming a sponsor.
 Any amount is appreciated!